Questions and Answers on the Individual Shared Responsibility Provision

 - Line of duty TRICARE coverage provided under chapter 55 of title 10 of the United States Code*

-6. What are the statutory exemptions from the requirement to obtain minimum essential coverage?
+6. What are the statutory exemptions from the requirement to have minimum essential coverage?

 - Religious conscience.
 You are a member of a religious sect that is recognized as conscientiously opposed to accepting any insurance benefits.
 The Social Security Administration administers the process for recognizing these sects according to the criteria in the law.